-It was like it or lump it for basketball card collectors but even if you're just a fan wth a jones for the past, we've got a list of ten cards that should be in any respectable collection–and with a couple of exceptions, they're all well under $100 even in great shape.
+It was like it or lump it for basketball card collectors but even if you're just a fan with a hankering for the past, we've got a list of ten cards that should be in any respectable collection--and with a couple of exceptions, they're all well under $100 even in great shape.
 This isn't a list of the 'most valuable' cards from the decade--but it will satisfy hoop hounds who love the history of the NBA.

-4) 1970-71 Topps Jerry Sloan.
+4) 1974-75 Topps Jerry Sloan.
 Another guy who went on to become a great coach.
 Sloan's longevity in Utah was forged out of a hard-nosed decade with the Chicago Bulls.
-He'd already established himself by this time–a small school player who was a no-nonsense player and a no-nonsense coach.
+He'd already established himself by this time--a small school player who was a no-nonsense player and a no-nonsense coach.

 5) 1971-72 Topps Wilt Chamberlain.
 Wilt was nearing the end of his most productive years by this time, but he had enough in the tank to lead the Lakers on a 33-game winning streak, a 69-13 overall record and to their first NBA title in Los Angeles.
 A magical year for Wilt the Stilt, who left us too early.